 Now you'll have a table that shows all the pages on your website and the sessions, views, event count, and conversions performance of each page.

-Part 7: Adding Titles to Each Element
+Part 7: Add Titles to Each Element

 Now that you have created a few tables and charts in your report, you should label them so you can understand clearly what each element are representing.